Pav Bhaji recipe – Authentic Mumbai street style

-Punjabi Pav Bhaji – This version has lots of spices (garam masala) and served along with a glass of lassi.
+Punjabi Pav Bhaji – This version has lots of spices (garam masala) and is served along with a glass of lassi.

 Kholapuri Pav Bhaji – Kholapur region is known for eating spicy food.
 This version uses Kholapuri kanda lasun chutney/masala which makes it spicier.

-Paneer Pav Bhaji – Either paneer is grated on top of the bhaji or bhaji is made along with paneer pieces.
+Paneer Pav Bhaji – Either the paneer is grated on top of the bhaji or bhaji is made along with paneer pieces.